 Home Education Festivals is a non profit organisation which runs home education events in the UK.
-Most notably they organise and run the Home Education Families’ Festival (HEFF) every summer and more recently the WinterHEFF event.
+Most notably they organise and run the Home Education Families’ Festival (HEFF) every summer.

 Everyone at HEFestivals and those who help with the events are volunteers.
 There is no financial compensation beyond expenses where justified although we keep this to a minimum.